-Kevin Mitchell, a chef and culinary instructor from Charleston, South Carolina, earned his MA in Southern Studies from the University of Mississippi this spring.
+Kevin Mitchell, a chef and culinary instructor from Charleston, South Carolina, earned his Southern Studies MA from the University of Mississippi this spring.
 SFA foodways professor Catarina Passidomo advised Mitchell’s thesis, “From Black Hands to White Mouths.”
 Here, a peek into his research.

 Catarina Passidomo: You trace the lineage of black chefs and caterers in Charleston back to the early nineteenth century.
 Discuss the importance of professional cooking for enslaved and free people of color during the antebellum period in Charleston.